 Current research interests include examination of the effectiveness of strength and conditioning programs in adolescent athletes, examining the effects of resistance training in older adults, examining the associations among different performance components in colleagiate athletes, examining the validity and reliability of various performance measuring devices, and examining the role inter-limb asymmetries play in athletic performance and injury rates of collegiate athletes.

-Matthew P. Gonzalez, MS, CSCS - Doctoral Student in Translational Science
+Matthew P. Gonzalez, MS, CSCS - Doctoral candidate in Translational Science PhD program

 Laboratory Equipment